 Since the establishment of cultural landscapes as a dialectical counterpart to “untouched nature”, forests have been thought of as production fields overseen by human management.
-The terra0 framework built on the Ethereum network turns this hierarchy on its head, placing the human in the role of a service provider to an autonomously operating forest.
+The terra0 framework built on the Ethereum network turns this hierarchy on its head, placing the human as a service provider to an autonomously operating forest.
 The foundation of the forest’s autonomy lies in a smart contract – a decentralised program stored on the blockchain.

-Data sets such as topical studies or satellite images are collected and fed into another program called “Oracle”, where the information is processed to inform the decisions made consequently by the smart contract.
+Data sets such as topical studies or satellite images are collected and fed into another program called “Oracle”, where the information is processed to inform the decisions the smart contract makes.
 If, for example, a specific number of trees have reached a certain height, the smart contract automatically decides to log a predefined percentage of them.

 Of course, the forest cannot cut down its trees by itself – instead, the system issues logging licenses to companies or individuals.
 However, to operate economically in this way, the forest must first come into possession of its land.
 In this initial phase, it produces wood to pay off its shareholders.
 The ecosystem, therefore, repurchases itself through the production of raw materials.

 Following Umberto Eco’s understanding of the open artwork, one could describe the work’s recipient as a fourth layer, enriching it with countless possible meanings and implications.
 Two black work jackets complete the ensemble.
 The three pictogram-like trees comprising the terra0 project logo are stitched on their backs.
-Alongside it reads „Become part of terra0“.
-Being addressed in such a direct manner as a potential future employee of an augmented forest, one can start to think about human labour’s role inside the framework.
+Alongside, it reads, “Become part of terra0.”
+Being addressed directly as a potential future employee of an augmented forest, one can start to think about human labour’s role inside the framework.

 What would it mean to work for an intelligent ecosystem?
 This and many other questions remain unanswered.
 But thanks to artworks like terra0, the reception of art could not only offer a forum to discuss and test speculative ideas; it could also be seen as a kind of buffer space in which we could take the time to reflect on new technologies like AI, whose development has been moving at a much faster pace than our ability to process the full extent of their potential consequences.